odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 - **Memory**: Minimum 4 GB RAM
 - **Storage**: Minimum 100 MB of available space
 - **Internet Connection**: Required for API requests and web scraping
-  - You must be connected to an **academic institution network** to attain results from Scopus.
+  - You must be connected to an **academic institution network** to obtain results from Scopus.

-- **API Key**: A valid Scopus API key **AND/OR** A valid Google API key
+- **API Key**: A valid Scopus API key **AND/OR** a valid Google API key
-  - If you provide both you be able to attain the most accurate results
+  - If you provide both keys, you will be able to obtain the most accurate results